MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 - To run all the tests in a default group, select the **Run** icon and then select the group on the menu.

-- To run individual tests, select one or more tests, right-click on the pane, and then select **Run Selected Tests** (or select Ctrl+R, T).
+- To run individual tests, select one or more tests, right-click somewhere on the pane, and then select **Run Selected Tests** (or select Ctrl+R, T).

   If individual tests have no dependencies that prevent them from being run in any order, turn on parallel test execution on the settings menu of the toolbar.
 This action can reduce the time for running all the tests.